Emma Bennett attack: Man 'used dogs to threaten pair'

 Lee Horner, 34, admitted owning the dogs at Leeds Magistrates' Court.
 He will be sentenced on 3 July.

 The court heard he threatened to set one of the dogs on two female social workers just months before the death.

 Vincent O'Malley, prosecuting, said Horner told one woman "shut it or I'll set the dog on you."

 Horner, of Helston Green, Leeds, had told the second social worker, who was eight months pregnant at the time: "What you looking at?
-Wait until I get the dog and see if you continue looking at me like that," Mr O'Malley said.'Blood on their snouts'
+Wait until I get the dog and see if you continue looking at me like that," Mr O'Malley said.

 The court heard Horner had been out when police were called to the house he shared with Miss Bennett in Dawlish Avenue in December after neighbours reported hearing what they thought was an argument.

 Mr O'Malley said Miss Bennett was heard shouting "no, no, no."

 When officers went inside, they were met by the two dogs, named Bella and Dollar.